Succulents are incredible plants: decorative, relatively easy to care for.

 Inadequate irrigation is one of the major causes of death of succulents.

-If succulent leaves turning yellow and transparent and feel moist or soft when touched, they are likely to have watered excessively.
+If succulent leaves turn yellow and transparent and feel moist or soft when touched, they are likely to have been watered excessively.
+Black spots on the leaves or the stem are a sign of rot due to overwatering and should be treated immediately.

 An early sign of excess water in your succulent plants may be the ease with which the leaves fall off.